that I’m walking across

 sickly gray and churning,

-bilge brown where the shorebreak twists up the shallow seabed
+bilge brown where the shorebreak

 in a moment of sun is suddenly